McMaster Faculty of Science: Academic programs

 A co-op (or cooperative education) option is offered in 14 undergraduate science programs:

 Actuarial & Financial Mathematics, Biochemistry, Biology & Pharmacology, BioPhysics, Chemical Biology, Chemistry, Earth & Environmental Sciences, Environmental Sciences, Life Sciences, Mathematics & Statistics, Medical & Health Physics, Molecular Biology & Genetics and Physics.
 The term "cooperative education" emphasizes the partnership between the employer, the student and university.
 Students taking the science co-op option have 4 work terms employed in their field in addition to the regular academic requirements.
 The co-op program is typically completed in 5 years.

+The Medical Radiation Sciences program is offered in collaboration with Mohawk College as part of the School of Interdisciplinary Sciences.
+It prepares students to practice as either a radiographer, sonographer, or radiation therapist, and includes three mandatory, semester-long clinical placements.
+Students graduate with both an Honours Bachelor of Medical Radiation Sciences and an Ontario College Advanced Diploma.